I’ll really miss it – World Cup winner Alex Hartley to retire after The Hundred

 The slow left-armer has not featured for England since 2019 while she went on a brief hiatus in May after admitting she had been “struggling mentally”, having fallen out of love with the game.

-She made her comeback earlier this month for Welsh Fire, who have guaranteed progress to at least the eliminator at the Kia Oval on Saturday and could even go directly into Sunday’s final at Lord’s.
+She made her comeback earlier this month for Welsh Fire, who will go into Saturday’s eliminator at the Kia Oval hoping to reach the final on the following day at Lord’s.

 Whatever the outcome for the Fire in the knockout stages, Hartley, a popular broadcaster with the BBC’s Test Match Special, will retire from cricket this weekend.